DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 }
 ~~~

 Now everything is ready.
-Run the application and the fully-fledged Gantt should appear on the page:
+Run the application and a fully-fledged Gantt should appear on the page:

 <img src="desktop/ready_gantt_dotnet.png">